frc3322/part-management-system/code-docs/frontend/overview.md

 ## Adding New Functionality

-This section provides a step-by-step guide for adding new features to the Part Management System using the modernized architecture.
+This section provides a step-by-step guide for adding new features to Aerie Part Management using the modernized architecture.

 ### Architecture Overview for New Features